Updated on March 16, 2020

 If the home appraises below the agreed sales price, the seller and buyer will need to negotiate once again to come to an agreement.
 Often this means both parties meeting in the middle with the seller agreeing to a lower price and the buyer paying a larger down payment.
 Your real estate agent can advise you on the best approach for your situation.

-Once the inspection and appraisal have been successfully completed, you’re ready for the closing table.
+Once the inspection and appraisal are done and the paperwork's in order, you're ready for the closing table.
 On the closing day, the seller legally transfers ownership of the property to the buyer.
 In order to complete the sales process, both parties must meet all the conditions stipulated in the sales contract, and this includes settling all closing costs.

 In the state of Florida, most closings are conducted in person and overseen by a title agent.
 The title agent is responsible for recording the sale and legally transferring ownership of the property.
-Once all legal documents have been signed and completed, you can hand your property off to the buyer and receive your money.
+Once all legal documents have been signed and completed, you can hand your property off to the buyer and receive your money, less closing costs.

 Closing costs in Florida vary between counties, due to differences in recording fees and local government taxes.
 However, most sellers in Florida should expect to pay anywhere from 1% to 3% of their total sales price in closing costs.